tohassan21/ai_vs_human/README.md

 Due to size limitations, the dataset is not stored directly in this repository.
 See the "Installation" section for instructions on how to obtain and set up the dataset

 ## **Technologies / Dependencies Needed and Used**
+- **Python**: 3.10.15 - The programming language used for the project.
 - **matplotlib**: A popular Python library for creating static, animated, and interactive visualizations.
 Used for plotting graphs, charts, and **visualizing model performance** in the project.

 - **pandas**:  A powerful data analysis and manipulation library.
 Used for handling, cleaning, and transforming datasets efficiently.
 - **os**: A built-in Python module for interacting with the operating system.
 Used for file and directory operations, such as reading and managing paths.
 - **numpy**: A fundamental package for numerical computing in Python.
-Used for handling arrays, mathematical operations, and efficient data processing.
+Used for handling arrays, mathematical operations, and efficient data processing. **(Version: 1.26.4)**
 - **TensorFlow/Keras**: A deep learning framework used for building and training convolutional neural networks (CNNs).
-Includes modules for model architecture (Sequential, models), layers (Conv2D, MaxPooling2D, Flatten, Dense), dataset handling (image_dataset_from_directory), and pretrained models (Xception for transfer learning).
+Includes modules for model architecture (Sequential, models), layers (Conv2D, MaxPooling2D, Flatten, Dense), dataset handling (image_dataset_from_directory), and pretrained models (Xception for transfer learning). **(Version: 2.19.0)**
 - **Flask**: A lightweight web framework in Python used for creating web applications and APIs.
-In deep learning projects, it's often used to build RESTful APIs for serving trained models, handling image uploads, and returning predictions to users through a web interface.
+In deep learning projects, it's often used to build RESTful APIs for serving trained models, handling image uploads, and returning predictions to users through a web interface. **(Version: 3.0.3)**
+- **gunicorn**: A Python WSGI HTTP server for UNIX.
+It's used to serve Flask applications in a production environment, providing better performance and scalability compared to the built-in Flask server. **(Version: 23.0.0)**
+- **pillow**: A Python Imaging Library (PIL) fork that adds image processing capabilities to your Python interpreter.
+Used for opening, manipulating, and saving various image file formats, particularly useful for preprocessing images before feeding them into a model. **(Version: 10.4.0)**
+- **boto3**: The Amazon Web Services (AWS) SDK for Python.
+It allows Python developers to write software that makes use of services like Amazon S3 and Amazon SageMaker, facilitating data storage and model deployment. **(Version: 1.34.71)**
+- **python-dotenv**: A library that reads key-value pairs from a .env file and adds them to the environment variables.
+This is useful for managing configuration settings, such as API keys or database URLs, without hardcoding them into your application. **(Version: 1.0.1)**
+- **werkzeug**: A comprehensive WSGI web application library.
+It is used by Flask and provides utilities for building web applications, including request and response handling, routing, and debugging. **(Version: 3.0.3)**

 ## **Installation**